 Political police also played a prominent role in crushing many uprisings and revolts, like in East Germany in 1953, in Poland and Hungary in 1956…

 Yes and no. In Eastern Germany – and that actually caused a deep trauma for generations of GDR secret police members – the Stasi was not able to crack down on the unrest.
 Its agents didn’t see anything coming and were completely overwhelmed, while its buildings were even attacked by the protesters.
 The 1953 uprising was only suppressed due to the intervention of the Soviet army.

 In Poland, things happened differently.
 Poland’s political police service was created in 1944 and was, in many aspects, more organized and better equipped.
 They were therefore able, albeit with the help of the army, to crush the Poznań insurrection of June 1956.

-Secret police are often associated to the myth of the ‘state within a state’.
+Secret police are often associated with the myth of the “state within a state”.
 The same phenomenon applies to Nazi Germany’s secret police, even though in that case – Johan Chapoutot showed it eloquently – the Führerprinzip pushed the security apparatus’ leaders to anticipate Hitler’s orders and agenda.
 But in the communist regimes, the system was very hierarchic, vertical, top-down.
 From this point of view, the communist party pretty much maintained control.

 Yes, the Detente undeniably did bring about a change.
 As soon as these communist regimes sought some type of international recognition and attempted to become a part of the international community, they became very eager to improve their image. communism secret police